EEymann/add-elements/README.md

 * _A folder titled "add-elements" will appear on your desktop._
 * _Click into the folder and open the file titled "index.html"_
 * _You will need to look in the console in order to interact with the program._
-* _Inside the console, type instruments to see items added to the array._
+* _Inside the console, type instruments to see items added to the original array._
 * _Enjoy my program!_

 ## Technologies Used